joenorton/rubyretriever/readme.md

 By Joe Norton

-RubyRetriever is a Web Crawler, Site Mapper, File Harvester & Autodownloader.
+RubyRetriever is a Web Crawler & Scraper, File Harvester and Autodownloader

 RubyRetriever (RR) uses asynchronous HTTP requests via [Eventmachine](https://github.com/eventmachine/eventmachine) & [Synchrony](https://github.com/igrigorik/em-synchrony) to crawl webpages *very quickly*.
 RR also uses a Ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled.

+**v1.3.0 Update (6/22/2014)** - The major change is this includes new functionality for library/script usage with the PageIterator class for running custom blocks against each page during crawl.
+This update also includes more tests, and other code improvements to improve modularity and testability.

 **v1.0 Update (6/07/2014)** - Includes major code changes and a lot of bug fixes.
 It's now much better in dealing with redirects, issues with the host changing, etc. Also added the SEO mode, which grabs a number of key SEO components from every page on a site.
 Lastly, this update was so extensive that I could not ensure backward compatibility; thus, this was update 1.0!